mikenewbuild/mikefallows/posts/using-tags-to-render-related-content-in-shopify-themes.md

 ## Using tags as a key-value store

 By defining a structure for your tags, it's possible to use them as a type of key-value store.
-I tend to do this by defining a separator for namespace, key and value. eg. if the separator was `:`, then a tag might follow the format: `namespace:key:value`.
+I tend to do this by defining a separator for namespace, key and value. eg. `namespace:key:value`.

 Using that structure means that within liquid we can look for tags with the given namespace, or namespace and key, then extract the value.
 Let's say we want to be able to associate a related collection with a product.
-If our namespace were `theme`, and our `key` were `related-collection`, and the value could be the handle of the collection we wanted to identify, then a tag might look like `theme:related-collection:bestsellers`.
+If our namespace was `theme` and our `key` was `related-collection`, and the value could be the handle of the collection we wanted to identify, then a tag might look like `theme:related-collection:bestsellers`.

 If that tag was assigned to an article then in a template with access to the `article` object, we could access the collection like this: